isaacgt1/Mechanistic-modeling-of-camphene-using-GECKO-A---Dataset/README.md

 "Using GECKO-A to derive mechanistic understanding of secondary organic aerosol formation from the ubiquitous but understudied camphene" by Afreh et al., 2021 in ACP

+The original ACP article should be properly cited when these data are used in a publication.

 Chamber reactivity simulations were performed for alpha-pinene and limonene under photooxidation and dark ozonolysis conditions, followed by controlled reactivity simulations for alpha-pinene, camphene, and limonene.